 At Ecctis, since March 2020 we have been tracking delays to exams at secondary and higher education level as they are announced.
 We have compiled all of the information we gathered on assessment at secondary level in 2020 for over 120 different qualifications into a comprehensive report: COVID-19: Guide to International Secondary Assessment in 2020.
 The report also analyses the different approaches to assessment and looks at the effects on student performance and grading.

 In 2021, education globally continues to be affected by the pandemic, so we are continuing to track school closures and changes to exams.
-A summary by country can be found below.
+Information on disruption to exams in summer 2021 can be found in our latest report: The Effects of COVID-19 on International Secondary Assessment: Summer 2021 Update.

-As of 15th June 2021 UNESCO found that in 19 countries schools and universities are closed at a national level due to COVID-19.
-Many others have partial school closures, with a combination of in-person and remote learning in place.
+As of 13th September 2021, among the countries not on a summer academic break, UNESCO found that schools and universities in 19 countries are closed at a national level.
+Some others have partial school closures, with a combination of in-person and remote learning in place.

-Afghanistan: Students returned to school in January with hybrid in-person and distance learning measures, which will continue to until the end of the academic year in June.
+Afghanistan: Students returned to school in January with hybrid in-person and distance learning measures, which continued until the end of the academic year.
 School exams took place in February/March.
-The university entrance exam is being held in three phases.
+The university entrance exam was held in three phases.

 Cambodia: Schools are currently closed.
 Grade 12 exams due to take place in January were cancelled and all students automatically given a pass grade.

-Hong Kong: The return to school after the winter break was delayed until 12th February.
-Since Chinese New Year, the Education Bureau has allowed for up to one-third of students to return to school for face-to-face lessons, with the rest participating in online learning.
+Hong Kong: The Education Bureau has announced that half-day face-to-face classes will be held in schools from September.
+Between Chinese New Year and the summer break, up to one-third of students were permitted to be in school for face-to-face lessons, with the rest participating in online learning.
 The 2021 HKDSE exams took place from 23rd April to 17th May and assessment was streamlined.

-Indonesia: Most schools and universities are currently teaching in a blended mode.
-It is planned that schools will fully reopen for the new academic year in July.
+Indonesia: Most schools and universities are currently teaching in a blended mode; restrictions vary between regions.
+Schools and universities in Jakarta are now permitted to hold limited in-person classes at reduced capacity.
+Schools reopened for the new academic year in July with smaller classes and reduced hours.
 Higher education institutions are permitted to offer face-to-face teaching if they are able to put specific measures in place.
 In most cases, lectures are still online with some in-person classes.

-Japan: Schools remain open but the state of emergency in some prefectures, including Tokyo and Osaka, has been extended until mid-June.
+Japan: Schools are currently on a break, but will be open.
 In universities, some classes are face-to-face and some teaching is online.
-Japanese students are being strongly advised not to study abroad and exchange programmes have been suspended.
+Japanese students are being strongly advised not to study abroad and exchange programmes have been suspended, but a plan is now being put in place to prioritise vaccinations for students who wish study abroad from the autumn.

-Kazakhstan: Schools have returned to remote learning.
-Universities are permitted to offer some in-person teaching, mainly for access to labs and for other practical coursework.
-The Unified National Test (UNT) is computer-based and being held over a longer period of time this year.
+Kazakhstan: Schools will reopen with face-to-face teaching in September.
+Before the summer break, schools were teaching remotely.
+Universities were permitted to offer some in-person teaching, mainly for access to labs and for other practical coursework.
+The Unified National Test (UNT) was computer-based and held over a longer period of time this year.

 This academic year is expected to run from January to December 2021.
 All students returned to school by the beginning of April, following a staggered reopening but an increase in cases has led to further closures.